uhray/turnkey/README.md

     }
   ```

   > See [configurations](#configure) for more information about social login options.
-Currently only Facebook and Twitter are supported.
+Currently only Facebook, Twitter, LinkedIn, and Google are supported.

 ## Configure